CAAPIM/apim-charts/charts/gateway/README.md

 ## 3.0.21 General Updates
 - Updated [Redis Configuration](#redis-configuration)
   - More context added for creating your own redis properties file
+  - More context added for Redis auth
+    - note: the Gateway only supports Redis master auth
   - Removed comments from values.yaml
 - Added Graphman Bundle support to the bootstrap script
   - files that end in .json will be copied into the bootstrap folder